Dreaming of drifting off to sleep cozied up in a warm hug?

 Having three levels of firmness to choose from offers good versatility for couples with varying needs.
 Sexually active folks should be pleased with the good level of bounce and support this mattress offers.
 While there are no cooling features, the convoluted foam base should allow for adequate airflow that helps with temperature regulation.

-While some heavier folks may feel comfortable on the Firm model, without a transitional layer or an innerspring unit, the Aspen lacks the support that most heavier sleepers need.
-Being an all-foam mattress that blends latex and traditional foam means there is less durability, and heavier sleepers risk bottoming out and having materials that may sink over time.
+While some larger bodies may feel comfortable on the Firm model as the innerspring units help, the Elements Latex Hybrid lacks the support that most heavier sleepers need.
+Despite being a mattress that blends coils, latex and traditional foam, there is less robust lift, and heavier sleepers risk bottoming out and having materials that may sink over time.

 Many individuals weighing less than 120 pounds experience the majority of beds as too firm.
-Thankfully, the Aspen comes in three levels of firmness, including Soft.
+Thankfully, the Elements Latex comes in three levels of firmness, including Soft.
 This plush option should allow lighter sleepers to experience some contouring and cradling in all sleeping positions.

-Dreamfoam’s Aspen latex-blend mattress is designed to promote a comfortable sleep experience accompanied by pressure relief and a deeper cradle.
+Dreamfoam’s Elements Latex mattress is designed to promote a comfortable sleep experience accompanied by pressure relief and a deeper cradle.
 Good bounce and quickly responding foams should ensure easy repositioning.

 With multiple levels of firmness to choose from, sleepers should be able to customize this bed according to their needs.